Through the Blue

 BEACH VACATIONS (JUNE – SEPTEMBER)

-The beach – a summer staple in Greece, and one of its biggest attractions with an unrivalled set of conditions for enjoying the sand and sea.
+The beach – a summer staple in Greece, and one of its key attractions.
 Mediterranean waters get warm from June (hovering around 21°C) and remain balmy through to September.
 The Greek summer solstice with the year’s brightest and longest day in 2022 is June 21.
 It marks the end of spring.

 Average annual sea temperature trends in Chania Crete